paybrush/paybrush/README.md

 # Paybrush

-Welcome to the quick setup guide for deploying your Paybrush solution on GCP, requiring you to save your "Client ID", "Client Secret", and "Refresh Token".
+Welcome to the quick setup guide for deploying your Paybrush solution on GCP, requiring you to save your **Client ID**, **Client Secret**, and **Refresh Token**.
 This straightforward process is designed to get you up and running in approximately 30 minutes 🙂

 #### **1. Environment Setup**
 - **Node.js**: Install from [nodejs.org](https://nodejs.org/).